Regenerative Fuel Cells

 Project Innovation + Advantages:

-If successful, Proton Energy Systems' alkaline membrane-based electrolyzers would provide more energy storage capacity for regenerative fuel cells with cheaper materials than conventional technologies, enabling widespread use of stored energy on the electric grid.
+If successful, Proton Energy Systems' alkaline membrane-based electrolyzers would provide more storage capacity for regenerative fuel cells with cheaper materials than today's technologies, enabling more stored energy on the electric grid.

 A more efficient and reliable grid would be more resilient to potential disruptions.